 - You have a small bite issue such as an overbite, a crossbite, or an underbite

-– Your teeth are crowded and causing other teeth to shift in your mouth for a crooked smile
+- Your teeth have crowding, causing other teeth to shift in your mouth for a crooked smile

-If you fall into one of these categories, talk to the doctor about your ability to use this type of aligner to enhance and improve your smile.
-You have the right to smile beautifully and live with the kind of confidence you’ve always wanted.
-The doctor sits down, discusses your issues with you, and then you work together to determine whether you are a good candidate for aligners.
+If you fall into one of these categories, talk to the doctor about your ability to use this type of aligner.
+You have the right to smile and live with the kind of confidence you’ve always wanted.
+The doctor sits down, discusses your issues with you.
+Then you work together to determine whether you are a good candidate for aligners.

 New Jersey Office